olson-sean-k/nym/README.md

 Nym operates exclusively on files (with the exception of the `--parent`/`-p` flag, which creates parent directories in destination paths derived from to-patterns).
 Commands never apply to directories.
-It is **not** possible to copy, link, or move directories.
+It is **not** possible to copy, link, or move directories, for example.

 The following command copies all files in the working directory tree to a neighboring file with an appended `.bak` extension.